xiaoxianyu-office/mm/Mobs/DamageModifiers.md

   - MAGIC 1.25
 ```

-OK, I'd say he's just about done now.
-Our little Armored Zombie is now well protected against projectile and melee attacks but we gave him a nice weakness to magic (splash health potions).
+Our little Armored Zombie is still well protected against projectile and melee attacks, but we have given him a weakness to magic (splash health potions) to compensate.

 ——————-
 Our second example is a fire elemental- not only does this mob not take damage from burning, it also heals health when standing in fire, and regains even more health when in lava.
 Note: This DOES NOT work on Nether mobs as they don't take damage from fire at all, preventing them from having their fire and lava damage modified.